How much does it cost to replace a pool pump motor?

 Can I replace my pool pump myself?

 Can I Install My Own Pool Pump?
 Most major pool equipment manufacturers do not want you to install your own pool equipment.
 Hayward, Pentair and Zodiac (Jandy) all require “proof of professional installation” to be submitted with warranty claims or registering a product warranty.

-How long does a pool pump motor usually last?
+How long do pool pump motors last?

 about 8-10 years